Cuberick-Orion/CIRR/README.md

                    "target_rank": 4}
       }
       ```
     - Details on each entry can be found in the **supp. mat.
-Sec.G** of our paper.
+Sec.
+G** of our paper.

  - `captions_ext/cap.ext.VER.SPLIT.json`
     - A list of elements, where each element contains auxiliary annotations on a query-target pair, example: